Akalanka47000/scrapher/readme.md

 ## What's special about this project?

 This project is designed for scalability and performance.
 It incorporates a lot of best practices and patterns to ensure robustness and maintainability.
 Some of the key features include:
-- **Modular architecture which is useful when the API is growing and you need to add new features.
+- **Modular architecture which is extremely useful when the API is growing and you need to add new features.
 Each module has its own API handlers, DTOs, and services**
 - **Structured logging with everything you need for traceability**
 - **An opinionated way of handling errors through the use of panics and a global error handler.
 Keeps the code extremely clean and readable**
 - **Proper health checks and graceful shutdown**
 - **DX focused enhanced request validation built on top of [go-playground/validator](https://github.com/go-playground/validator)**
-- **Custom middlware such as rate limiting, request logging, response and caching**
+- **Custom middlware such as rate limiting, request logging, and response caching**

 ## License